Data protection

 Value: “”

-Purpose: Instagram places this cookie to optimise its own offers and services in- and outside of Instagram.
-The cookie allocates a unique user ID.
+Purpose: Instagram sets this cookie to optimize its services and offerings on and off Instagram.
+The cookie establishes a unique user ID.

 Name: fbsr_111841788124024